Your health is your most valuable possession—but what happens when preserving it costs you a fortune?

 Perfect your pitch

 Write your story honestly and thoroughly to help people understand the reality of your situation.
-The most important topics to cover: who the campaign is for, the medical condition they’re dealing with, the related expenses, and why your crowdfunding campaign will make a difference.
+The most important topics to cover: who the fundraiser is for, the medical condition they’re dealing with, the related expenses, and why your crowdfunding fundraiser will make a difference.

 Offer a look into your life

 Upload photos and videos that give people a glimpse of what you’re facing, and how you and your family are dealing with adversity.
 Photos are powerful fundraising tools.
 They help people empathize with the beneficiary—and empathy is key to crowdfunding.
-Campaigns that include multiple photos raise significantly more than campaigns that include only one.
+Fundraisers that include multiple photos raise significantly more than fundraisers that include only one.

 Have a social media strategy